Slevinski/signwriting_2010_fonts/README.md

 ASCII characters, UTF-8 compatible.
 [Symbol keys][19] used as glyph names in the font files.

-The characters conversions implementation can be found in the [SignWriting 2010 JavaScript Library][60] in the ["sw10.js"][65] file under functions "uni8" for Unicode 8, "pua" for SignWriting Text characters on plane 15, "code" for symbol code points characters on plane 16.
+The characters conversions implementation can be found in the [SignWriting 2010 JavaScript Library][60] in the "sw10.js" file under functions "uni8" for Unicode 8, "pua" for SignWriting Text characters on plane 15, and "code" for symbol code point characters on plane 16.

 The character encodings used in SignWriting 2010 are defined in an Internet Draft submitted to the IETF: [draft-slevinski-signwriting-text][26].
 The document is improved and resubmitted every 6 months.